 - In Iceland the power is 230 V and the frequency is 50 Hz

 - You’ll need a power plug converter/adapter for sockets type F.

 - Take a big ziplock bag for your bathing suits.

-- If you plan to walk, take walking poles and appropriate walking boots.
+- If you plan to walk long or high trails (such as the trail to Svartifoss or the active volcano at Fagradalsfjall), take walking poles and appropriate walking boots.

-- Ziplock bag with containers not exceeding 100 ml (4oz) in your carry-on
+- A Ziplock bag with containers not exceeding 100 ml (4oz) in your carry-on.

 - In Iceland they use Krona—the exchange rate at the time of writing is approx. $1 CAD to 92 ISK.

 - Credit Cards and Debit Cards are widely accepted in Iceland but carry some cash for incidentals.

 - ATMs can be found at many locations in Reykjavik as well as near the airport but they are more sporadic across the rest of the island.

 - Wear a fanny pack to keep your passport, cards and cash safe.

 - Do not pack a lot of cash in your suitcase.
 However it is a good idea to keep a small amount in each piece of luggage for emergencies just in case your wallet/purse is stolen.

 - Respect the Rules of the Road

 - Follow the rules of the road